 The same quick release mechanism was used in Morgan ‘rapid action’ vices.
 The company was bought by Milwaukee Tools who still make a quick release woodworkers vice which although visually similar does not use the same mechanism.
 I did read they can still supply the nuts to fit the older vices though, which is pretty cool.

 Melhuish, a famous tools merchant based in Holborn, offered both the Parkinson and Toles vices in their 1905 catalogue (see second and third illustrations below).
-Despite being an inferior design (the Parkinson asks both as a ‘rapid action’ and continuous screw vice), the Toles was nearly twice the price, which may explain why they are very hard to find in the UK.
+Despite being an inferior design (the Parkinson works both as a ‘rapid action’ and continuous screw vice), the Toles was nearly twice the price, which may explain why they are very hard to find in the UK.

 Incidentally, the first vice shown (no 772) in the Melhuish catalogue was made by Entwistle and Keynon – keep an eye out for a post about this vice later in the series.